If You’ve Always Wanted to Learn

 Train Every Wednesday

-Each class follows the same rhythm so you can focus on learning.
+Each class follows the same structure so you can relax and focus on learning.

 Solo (45 min):